 Imagine seeing the Pyramids of Giza or the Sphinx in person on an incredible 7 day Egypt itinerary.
 It was something I had wanted to do for as long as I could remember but Egypt seemed like another world away.

-On your Egypt itinerary 7 days in Cairo, Luxor and Aswan is a lot of ground to cover so we have included everything we did on our trip including things we would have done differently.
+An Egypt itinerary for 7 days in Cairo, Luxor and Aswan is a lot of ground to cover but definitely doable.
 You can make adjustments to travel for 5, 8 or even 10 days.

 How Long Do You Need For a Trip to Egypt?